dakuglin/password-generator-03/README.md

 * Needing or not needing special symbols

 * Pseudocode:
-1) prompt user to define the length of password they need this number character will become an important number for figuring out how may times an operation needs to happen
+* 1) prompt user to define the length of password they need this number character will become an important number for figuring out how may times an operation needs to happen
-2) prompt user to select other password parameters they need
+* 2) prompt user to select other password parameters they need
-3) user clicks the button to generate a password
+* 3) user clicks the button to generate a password
-4) users password specific parameters are stored
+* 4) users password specific parameters are stored
-5) need to take the input parameters from the user and generate an acceptable password given the criteria selected
+* 5) need to take the input parameters from the user and generate an acceptable password given the criteria selected
-6) generate an acceptalbe password and display to the user
+* 6) generate an acceptalbe password and display to the user

+* Overview

+* The purpose of this homework assignment was to learn practice learing to link JS to your html, writing function, and